This article is part of the following categories:

 How do you run a PTO election?
 Answers to the most common questions.

-Below are the basics for nominating and electing officers.
+Below are the basics for nominating officers and electing officers.
 Use this guide to develop your own approach, and then secure the approval of that approach from your membership so there is no confusion over how and when new officers are elected.

 Nominating PTO Officers